Supermarket price comparison

 Our results go back to July 2013, when we first launched our supermarket-comparison analysis.
 While we often see the same supermarket come out as cheapest, the most expensive varies - as does the order of the other supermarkets.

 To find out how your supermarket stacks up in our monthly comparison, Which? members can log in now.
-If you're not already a Which? member, you can get instant access by signing up for a £1 trial to Which?.
+If you're not already a Which? member, you can get instant access by signing up to Which?.